sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/acsai/info/services/tutoring.md

 #### How to benefit

-Tutoring for individual courses is usually announced by the instructor during class or on the e-learning platform (Moodle, Classroom, etc.) used for the course.
+Tutoring for individual courses is usually announced by the professor during class or on the e-learning platform (Moodle, Classroom, etc.) used for the course.
 Tutoring sessions are held **outside of regular class hours**, and **all interested students can participate**.

 ### Comprehensive Learning Support Tutoring